Klamath River: Yurok

-The Yurok tribe has almost 5,000 members, making it the largest federally recognized tribe in California.
-Federal recognition was given in 1855, in which the Yurok Reservation was created.
-Throughout the late 1800s, Yurok were moved to several newly established reservations, several of which were later destroyed or closed.
-The reservation covers around 63,000 acres along the coastal region of the lower Klamath River.

-The Yurok people think of the Klamath river as “the Bloodline: the life blood of the people” relying on it for foods like salmon (ney-ouy), sturgeon (Kaa-ka), candlefish (kwor-ror), and seaweed (chey-gel’).
+The Yurok people think of the Klamath river as "the Bloodline: the life blood of the people" relying on it for foods like salmon (ney-ouy), sturgeon (Kaa-ka), candlefish (kwor-ror), and seaweed (chey-gel’).
 These foods, specifically fish and specifically from the Klamath river are of utmost important to the culture and religion of the Yurok tribe.

 Located along the river are various villages important to specific ceremonial practices of the Yurok, like the Jump Dance or the annual Salmon ceremony.
 Yurok culture and religion emphasizes direct connection and communication with the Klamath river.
 Yurok cosmologies and oral histories emphasize the importance of the Klamath river and its salmon as a gift from the creator to provide for the Yurok people.
-“Without this river we would not know who we are, where we’re from or where we’re going” said an elder in the tribal community.
+Like the Karuk, the Yurok language references the Klamath river in their descriptions of direction.
+The cycle of life in the Yurok culture is closely tied to the Klamath and those who have died are thought to take one last boat ride upriver.

 For the Yurok people, the health of the river and the salmon is indicative of the health of the tribe, making the current policies surrounding river dams, and declining salmon populations deeply personal.
 Like with other Klamath Basin Tribes, an annual salmon ceremony takes place to honor and celebrate the salmon, which the Yurok people see as ancestors.
+The Klamath Salmon Festivals are usually in August and include games, meals, parades, and other ways of celebrating.
 The Yurok tribe’s ceremonies emphasize the Klamath River, and many traditional practices require close proximity to the river and include some type of bathing in or ingesting of the water.
-Recreational games are played on constructed “courts” along the river banks.
+Recreational games are played on constructed "courts" along the river banks.

-The cycle of life in the Yurok culture is closely tied to the Klamath and those who have passed away are thought to take one last boat ride upriver.

-Like the Karuk, the Yurok language references the Klamath river in their descriptions of direction.

 Karuk

-The Karuk tribe recognized self-governance in 1994 and gained federal recognition in 1979.
-As the California legislature rejected treaties to create federal designated land, the Karuk peoples do not have a reservation.
-The Klamath Forest Reserve was created by the U.S. government in 1905 and claimed Karuk land as public land.
-Members have been working to reclaim parcels of their original land and place them in trusts.